 “I love you, sweetheart, every day!”
 His tone promised forever, unconditional love.

 The exchange was precious, and a smile spread across my face, reminding me of my own father.
 The only thing I have of him now are my sweet memories since he went to heaven twenty years ago.
-How I yearn to have him on earth again, to walk hand in hand, and tell him that I love him.
+How I yearn to have him on earth again, to walk hand in hand and tell him that I love him.
 Even though that’s not possible, I still have the rich legacy he left behind.

 Growing up, he shared his love of baseball with me.
 In summer, he taught me how to play softball by practicing batting and playing catch in the backyard after dinner.
-He took my mother and me to practically every Reds game, beginning at the old Crosley Field and continuing years later in Riverfront Stadium.
-We had great seats in the section where visiting VIPs would watch Opening Day, the Playoffs or the World Series, and I have lots of famous signatures on my scorecard books tucked away for permanent safe-keeping.
+He took my mother and me to practically every Reds game, beginning at the old Crosley Field and continuing years later at Riverfront Stadium.
+We had great seats in the section where visiting VIPs would watch Opening Day, the Playoffs, or the World Series, and I have lots of famous signatures on my scorecard books tucked away for permanent safe-keeping.

 Around the house, cutting the grass was one of his favorite jobs.
 Anyone who knew him would remember that because his lawn was always perfect.
 When I was a kid, our lawn’s size was an acre, and I used to sit on the front steps for hours and watch him mow.
 After he finished, we would sit together for a while and admire the fruit of his labor.
-Afterward, he would invite me to go with him to a nearby fast food restaurant, Henry’s, for a celebratory orange soda.
+Afterward, he would invite me to go with him to a nearby fast-food restaurant, Henry’s, for a celebratory orange soda.
 Each week during grass season we followed the same routine, and that memory of sharing those times with him is still a comfort today.